-Focuses on creating experience, inspiration, and product and services that are different from competitors to create the highest customer satisfaction.
+focuses on creating experience, inspiration, and product and service presentations that are different from competitors to satisfy customers.

 THE FIRST HOME FASHION STORE IN THAILAND

 Chic Republic Public Company Limited ("the Company" or "CHIC") operates a One Stop Shopping business selling furniture, home decor, lighting and mattress and bedding in stand-alone stores under its name "CHIC Republic" with House Brands under the names: "CHIC Republic" and "Rina Hey" and imported furniture brand under "Ashley".
 The Company considers itself as "The First Home Fashion Store in Thailand" that consists of furniture, accessories, housewares, lighting and mattress and bedding with standard quality from Europe and America.